liamaxelrod/HTML_CSS_javascript_Notes/README.md

 ChatGPT / Learning Workflow:

 Using ChatGPT as a learning aid has been incredibly helpful.
 Every time I create a template, I not only practice coding but also learn how to leverage AI to clarify concepts, generate examples, and catch mistakes.
+I also learned how to better inform  ChatGPT How I like my template structured.
+What can Help in other aspects when using ChatGPT.
 Revisiting the material multiple times while building the site has strengthened my retention and made it easier to recall concepts quickly.
-I also now have a better understanding of how HTML, and CSS, interact together, which is invaluable for future projects.
+I also now have a better understanding of howJavascript, interact together, which is invaluable for future projects.

 ---